oleksandrkyetov/jsrs/jsr-305/README.md

 }
 ```
-Marking method parameters and/or return type with `@Nonnull` annotation does not prevent developers from passing `null` objects or calling methods on objects which might be `null`, but [IntelliJ IDEA](https://www.jetbrains.com/idea/) highlights such cases and signals developers that something is potentially wrong.
-For example, code below compiles successfully
+Marking method parameters and/or return type with `@Nonnull` annotation does not prevent developers from passing `null` references to methods or calling methods on references which might be `null`, but [IntelliJ IDEA](https://www.jetbrains.com/idea/) highlights such cases and signal developers that something is potentially wrong.
+For example, for code below
 ```java
 public class Main {